vishalbelsare/easyspc/README.md

 ### Installing

-To install spc-svd you can just use pip
+To install easyspc you can just use pip

 ```
-pip install spc-svd
+pip install easyspc
 ```
 ## Example